onthelink-nl/scripts/qgis/README.txt

 ----_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-_-____

 EN:
-Type "sudo curl -LO https://raw.githubusercontent.com/onthelink-tk/scripts/master/qgis/Startup/QgisStartEN.sh && sudo bash QgisStartEN.sh" without the "" ofcourse
+Type "sudo curl -LO https://raw.githubusercontent.com/onthelink-tk/scripts/master/qgis/Startup/QgisStartEN.sh && bash QgisStartEN.sh" without the "" ofcourse
 Then press "Return" and follow the instructions on the screen

 Don't forget to restart after the installation!